LSSTDESC/tables_io/docs/index.rst

 Tabular data interfaces
 -----------------------

-The three most common tabular data interfaces used in the LSST DESC
+The four most common tabular data interfaces used in the LSST DESC
 are:

 1. 'astropy tables', specifically `astropy.table.Table`